 6 steps to getting started with Instagram marketing

 Starting out as a new business on Instagram can be overwhelming, as there are tons of marketing, sales and analytics tools to become acquainted with.

 We’ve created this step-by-step guide to help you unlock the platform’s true potential.

-In this section, you’ll learn how to set up your account, start publishing content, and engage with your audience.
+In this section, you’ll learn how to set up your Instagram for business account, start strategically publishing content, and engage with your audience.